Last updated:

 This page covers our approach to:

-- Data encryption — how your data is protected at rest and in transit
+- Data encryption: how your data and credentials are protected at rest and in transit

-- Authentication — how we verify your identity and protect your account
+- Authentication: how we verify your identity and secure programmatic access

 Infrastructure Security